frankshearar/Home/Supporting-locals-command-in-dotnet-cli.md

 Currently we do not have a cross platform implementation of nuget locals command.

 ## Who is the customer?
-nuget cli users who currently do not have a way to clear nuget cache using dotnet cli.
+nuget cli users currently do not have a way to clear nuget cache using dotnet cli.

 ## Evidence
-??
+Working on it.

 ## Solution
 Add a dotnet locals command to the dotnet cli.
 I am currently looking into what behavior will be supported.
 For now assuming that all the behavior stays the same as before.
 I will update this doc as I investigate further.